ETOA and Sustainability

 For tourism to remain a valued part of the European economy and generate useful employment it must be sustainable: economically, socially, and environmentally.
-Sustainability influences consumer choice and political calculation, influencing all aspects of travel and tourism.
+Related considerations drive consumer choice, investment criteria and political calculation, influencing all aspects of travel and tourism.
 ETOA’s current priorities in support of sustainable practice are climate action and product diversification.

-For information about ETOA and Climate Action, please click here.
+For more information about ETOA and Climate Action, please click here.

 What you need to know

 - Tourism’s importance has been recognised post-pandemic